sodabrew/puppet-dashboard/README.markdown

 The Puppet Dashboard slows down as it manages more data.
 Here are ways to make it run faster, from easiest to hardest:

-*  Clear the Ruby on Rails logs.
-You can zero all these logs by running `rake log:clear`, or use a tool like `logrotate` to archive old files in the `logs` directory.
 *  Optimize your database by running `rake RAILS_ENV=production db:raw:optimize` from your Puppet Dashboard directory, this will reorganize and reanalyze your database for faster queries.
 *  Run the application in `production` mode, e.g. by running `./script/server -e production`.
 The default `development` mode is significantly slower because it doesn't cache and logs more details.
 *  Run the application using multiple processes to handle more concurrent requests.
 You can use Phusion Passenger, or clusters of Thin or Unicorn servers to serve multiple concurrent requests.